seacevedo/rekt_qa_system/README.md

 | gcp-creds      | Block pertaining to your Google cloud credentials.
 You need the JSON keyfile you downloaded earlier to set it up |
 | rekt-gcs   | Block pertaining to the bucket you wish to load the data into |

 4. Run the command `docker-compose exec prefect sh` to access the shell withing the Docker environment.
 Run `python3 -m main_flow` to set up a deployment.
-You can run the deployment by accessing the Prefect dashboard and clickin on `deployments`.
-On the top-right corner, click `Run`` and the `Quick Run`.
+You can run the deployment by accessing the Prefect dashboard and clickinh on `deployments`.
+On the top-right corner, click `Run` and the `Quick Run`.
 You will be prompted to add the folloeing parameters

 | Parameter       | Description  |
 | ------------- |:-------------:|